JE1314/LAMMPS_builder/README.md

  - aFe		Lattice parameter of Fe in Angstrom

- - xhi	 	Size of the simulation box in the x and y direction.
-These
- - yhi		  values have to be given in terms of the lattice parameter of Fe.
+ - xhi / yhi 	Size of the simulation box in the x and y direction.
+These values need to be given in terms of the lattice parameter of Fe (aFe).

-For example xhi = 15*aFe, yhi = 15*aFe
+For example: xhi = '15', yhi = '15'

- - zhi 	 	This value determines the Z size of the section of the box that will contain the alkane chains and OFMs.
+ - zhi 	 	This value determines the Z size of the section of the box that will contain both the alkane chains and OFMs.
 The units are Angstrom.

-#####Inputs related to the OFM's
+## Inputs related to the OFMs

-#OFM 		This flag determines if the the system will contain OFMs.
-		  #if OFM = 1, the generation of OFMs is activated
+ - OFM 		This flag determines if the the system will contain OFMs.
+If OFM = 1, the generation of OFMs is activated

-#OFMtype 	Defines the type of OFM that will be used in the simulation
-		  #the available options are: SA, SAm, GMS, OA, OAm, GMO
-      #for full details and chemical structures, see:
-      #Ewen et al. Langmiur (2016) DOI:10.1021/acs.langmuir.6b00586
+ - OFMtype 	Defines the type of OFM that will be used in the simulation the available options are: SA, SAm, GMS, OA, OAm, GMO.
+For full details and chemical structures, see: Ewen et al. Langmiur (2016) http://pubs.acs.org/doi/full/10.1021/acs.langmuir.6b00586

-		  #Exm: OFMtype = 'GMS'
+For example: OFMtype = 'GMS'

-#OFMn_x	 	These two variables determine the number of independent
-#OFMn_y		  OFM chains to be placed along the x and y directions.
+ - OFMn_x / OFMn_y	These two variables determine the number of independent OFM chains to be placed along the x and y directions.
+The inputs are integers.

-		  #The inputs are integers
-		  #Exm: 	OFMn_x = 5
-			#	      OFMn_y = 7
+For example: OFMn_x = '5', OFMn_y = '7'

-#####Inputs related to the Alkanes
+## Inputs related to the Alkanes

 #Alkane 		This flag determines if the the system will contain Alkanes.
 		  #if Alkane = 1, the generation of Alkanes is activated